yanivvak/dream-team/README.md

 # Build your dream team with Autogen

-This repository leverages Microsoft Autogen 0.4, Azure OpenAI and integrates it with Streamlit, to build an end to end multi agents application, this repo makes it easy to build test and deploy an advanced multi agent framwork, based on [Magentic One](https://www.microsoft.com/en-us/research/articles/magentic-one-a-generalist-multi-agent-system-for-solving-complex-tasks/)
+This repository leverages Microsoft Autogen 0.4, Azure OpenAI and integrates it with Streamlit, to build an end to end multi agents application, this repo makes it easy to build test and deploy an advanced multi agent framework, based on [Magentic One](https://www.microsoft.com/en-us/research/articles/magentic-one-a-generalist-multi-agent-system-for-solving-complex-tasks/)

 ![Architecture](assets/architecture.png)